 VILLAGE LIFE IN INDIA

-Today I want to talk about Village Life In India, and I feel I am the right person to discuss this with you as I was born and bought up in Village and city both as My background is Agriculture and Army.
-As you all know that Agricultural land (% of land area) in India was reported at 60.45 % in 2016, according to the World Bank collection of development indicators, compiled from officially recognized sources and According to the 2011 census of India, 68.84% of Indians (around 833.1 million people) live in 640,867 different villages.
+Today I want to talk about Village Life In India, and I feel I am the right person to discuss this with you as I was born and bought up in Village and a city.
+My background is in Agriculture and Army.
+As you all know, India’s agricultural land (% of land area) was reported at 60.45 % in 2016, according to the World Bank collection of development indicators, compiled from officially recognized sources.
+According to the 2011 census of India, 68.84% of Indians (around 833.1 million people) live in 640,867 different villages.
 However, the size of these villages varies considerably.
 For example, 236,004 Indian villages have fewer than 500, while 3,976 villages have a population of 10,000+.

 You will feel more at peace in a village.